black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Modern-JavaScript-Methods-by-Building-Football-Team-Cards/README.md

 # Step 9
 Below the year property, add a new property with a key named isWorldCupWinner and a boolean value set to true.

+# Step 10
+Below the isWorldCupWinner property, add a new key called headCoach with a value of an empty object.
+Inside that object, add a property with a key of coachName and a string value of "Carlos Bilardo".
+Below that property, add another key called matches with a number value of 7.